Diseases & Conditions

 No matter the cause, you should seek medical care when neck pain is:

-• Accompanied by pain that radiates down the arms or legs
+- Accompanied by pain or numbness that radiates (spreads) down the arms or legs

 Contributed and/or Updated by